DanielSaraivaLomba/evaluation/README.md

 # RAD

-Guested teachers of Instituto Polit´ecnico do C´avado e do Ave have to submit a yealier report every civil year, regarding their scientific activity, academic and management.
+Guested teachers of Instituto Politecnico do C´avado e do Ave have to submit a yealier report every civil year, regarding their scientific activity, academic and management.
 They have also need to add proof of each activity through the addition of a PDF document.